MelissaData/MatchUpObjectGlobal-Cpp-Linux/README.md

 #### Different ways to get data file(s)
 1. Using Melissa Updater
     - It will handle all of the data download/path and .so file(s) for you.
-2. If you already have the latest zip, you can find the data file(s) and .so file(s) in there
+2. If you already have the latest release zip, you can find the data file(s) in there
-	- Use the location of where you copied/installed the data and update the "DataPath" variable in the bash script.
+    - To pass in your own data file path directory, you may either use the '--dataPath' parameter or enter the data file path directly in interactive mode.
-    - Navigate into the `MelissaMatchupObjectGlobalLinuxCpp` project folder, create a folder named `Build`, and copy all the dll(s) mentioned above into the `Build` folder.
+    - Comment out this line "DownloadDataFiles $license" in the bash script.
-	- Copy all the .so file(s) mentioned above into the `MelissaMatchupObjectGlobalLinuxCpp` project folder.
+    - This will prevent you from having to redownload all the files.

 #### Change Bash Script Permissions
 To be able to run the bash script, you must first make it an executable using the command: